 Try not to overload your electrical outlets as much as possible to avoid overheating.
-To protect your devices from electrical overload, use a high joule rating, premium surge protector, with filter banks, lifetime warranty and built-in diagnostic capability for your home and office electronics.
-It’s a must investment that your family needs.
+To protect your devices from electrical overload, use a high joule rating, premium surge protector, filter banks, lifetime warranty, and built-in diagnostic capability for your home and office electronics.
+To avoid electricity hazards, it’s a must investment that your family needs.

 Accidental Fire Due to Excess Wrapping Materials Which are Often Flammable

-Properly dispose of the excess materials you will be using in wrapping gifts you will be giving.
-Most of them are highly flammable and can potentially cause a fire when lit by a small match, a lighter, a candle or a burnt coal.
-Be cautious not only on where you put them but also on how you are working with them to keep away from danger.
+Properly dispose of the excess materials you will be used in wrapping gifts you will be giving.
+Most of them are highly flammable and can potentially cause a fire when lit by a small match, a lighter, a candle, or burnt coal.
+Be cautious not only about where you put them but also about how you are working with them to keep them away from danger.